-The parent/guardian will be immediately contacted if student refuses medication.
-Event will be documented in PowerSchool.
+The parent/guardian will be immediately contacted if a student refuses medication.
+The event will be documented in PowerSchool.

 School nurses will review a student's response to medications given for chronic conditions, especially newly prescribed medications.

 Emergency Medication Administration